You are here

 In order for a TEACH candidate to be approved for certification, he/she must meet the following criteria:

-- Completed all coursework required for certification (21 hours) with an overall 2.5 GPA or higher
+- Completed all coursework required for certification (21 to 27 hours depending on certification area) with an overall 2.5 GPA or higher

-- Passed the PRAXIS PLT for your grade level or SPED exams if special education
+- Passed the PRAXIS PLT for your grade level and SPED exams if Special Education.
+Early Childhood, Elementary and Special Education require additional Reading hours.
+Students are advised individually.